librenms/librenms/doc/CONTRIBUTING.md

   the FSF guidelines.

 - The current Observium license is incompatible with GPLv3.
-Don't submit code from current Observium unless you are the copyright holder, and specifically state in the code that you are releasing it under GPLv3 (or a compatible license).
+Don't submit code from current Observium unless you are the copyright holder, and you specifically state in the code that you are releasing it under GPLv3 (or a compatible license).